DakotaS96/SkyFam/README.md

 SkyFam includes an automatic cleanup process for older FamilyChat uploads to help manage storage.

 Slideshow photos are intended to remain available until you remove them, so a large slideshow collection can also increase storage requirements over time.

+## FamilyChat Moderation

+Set the FamilyChat display name to `Silver` to reveal moderator delete controls.
+The first attempt to delete a message written by another user requires the existing SkyFam administrator password.

+Successful authentication unlocks Silver moderator access for that browser session.
+Closing the browser ends the moderator session.
+Other FamilyChat users can delete only their own messages.

 ---